-On this date, the National Hockey League’s highest-scoring defenseman ever took his place at the top of the list.
+On this date, the NHL’s highest-scoring defenseman ever took his place at the top of the list.
 Also, the “Original Six” franchises have been very active.
 So, let’s hop aboard the THW time machine to go back through the decades and relive all the great moments from Oct.
 25.

 Bourque Takes the Top Spot